zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

    ![Architecture diagram of the preferred solution.
 Azure Functions is implemented to handle order processing.
 Azure Storage Queue is used to hold the jobs between the web front end and Azure Functions.
 GitHub is used to host source code, and GitHub Actions is used to run the CI/CD.](media/architecture-diagram.png "Preferred solution architecture")

 The solution begins with assessing Parts Unlimited's E-Commerce application with App Service Migration Assistant.
 Once the assessment succeeds, Parts Unlimited can migrate their e-commerce site to App Service with the App Service Migration Assistant's help.
 In the case of Parts Unlimited, despite their fears of using an EoL (End-of-Life) .NET Core version, the assessment does not show any blockers.
-After using the App Service Migration Assistant to provision an App Service plan and migrate their application, Parts Unlimited is happy having the front-end moved to the cloud.
+After using the App Service Migration Assistant to provision an App Service plan and migrate their application, Parts Unlimited is happy to have the front-end moved to the cloud.

 The next step is to migrate Parts Unlimited's SQL Server 2008 R2 database to Azure SQL Database using the Azure Database Migration Service (DMS).
 Using the Data Migration Assistant (DMA) assessment, Parts Unlimited determines that they can migrate into a fully-managed SQL Database service in Azure.
 The assessment revealed no compatibility issues or unsupported features that would prevent them from using Azure SQL Database.